 The monkey brought fruit, the fox offered him fish, and the rabbit brought the beggar some grass.
 Because he wanted to give the beggar something more nutritious than grass, the rabbit offered himself up as a meal.
 The beggar/Emperor was so touched by this gesture, that he appointed the rabbit to be the honorable Guardian of the Moon!
 Isn't that a special story?

 Chuseok and tasty Korean food go hand in hand.
 A common Korean dish eaten during Chuseok is called songpyeon.
 It's a rice cake made from fresh rice dough.
 The dough is kneaded into small balls, and these rice dough balls are filled with tasty ingredients like chestnuts, sesame seeds and red beans.
 On the night before Chuseok, it's a tradition that the whole family gathers to prepare songpyeon.
 Because the songpyeon are steamed over a thick layer of fresh pine needles, the whole house is filled with the lovely, fresh scent of autumn!

 Another custom during Chuseok is to give each other presents.
 Not just family members, but friends and even work colleagues treat each other to gifts, showing each other their gratitude and appreciation!
 Because of this, stores and warehouses in Korea offer a great selection of gift sets in the period leading up to Chuseok.

-This year, Chuseok is celebrated on the 1st of October, but the festivities always last for three days, from the 30th of September until the 2nd of October.
+In 2021, Chuseok is celebrated on the 21st of September, but the festivities always last for three days: from the 20th until the 22nd of September.
 And you?
 Are you celebrating Chuseok this year? :)

 추석 잘 지 내 새요 (Happy Chuseok), everyone!